sostenibilidad-unam/dmana/doc/README.md

+tenorios 222 ed 23 d 6
+ex hacienda coapa

 # Agency Network Serializer

 ## Introduction

-Agency Network Analylses map the social action arena of people by situating them relative to their collaborators and within their problem space.
+Agency Network Analylses (ANA) map the social action arena of people by situating them relative to their collaborators and within their problem space.
 This helps actors identify where they have agency in the system, i.e. over what elements and through what relationships.